bahamas10/bash-analysis/README.md

 ### `summarize`

-# Print a summary for input data
-# show average, sum, min and max
+Print a summary for input data: show average, sum, min and max

     $ cat data
     1